-The political dimension of governance reform is considered in the FIRSTRUN project from different perspectives.
-Thirion (2016) summarises the debate on fiscal union, stressing the continuing gaps in the policy architecture and some of the political economy constraints inhibiting reform.
+The political dimension of governance reform is considered in WP6 and elsewhere in the FIRSTRUN project from different perspectives.
+The WP6 paper by Begg (2015) argues that legitimacy considerations are likely to prove crucial, however persuasive the economic case for some proposed reforms.
+While monetary policy and other major public interventions, such as competition policy, are by no means devoid of distributive impact - consider, for example, how low interest rates penalise savers to the benefit of borrowers, or tough competition policies shift economic activity between localities - the interplay between tax and spending policies is pivotal in electoral campaigns.
+Complementary work by Thirion (2016) summarises the debate on fiscal union, stressing the continuing gaps in the policy architecture and some of the political economy constraints inhibiting reform.
 He contrasts the support from academic commentators and supranational institutions for a more substantial EU (or EMU) level fiscal capacity for stabilisation purposes with the ambivalence shown by most Member States.
-As also explored in the WP6 paper by Begg (2015), legitimacy considerations are likely to prove crucial, however persuasive the economic case.
-While monetary policy and other major public interventions, such as competition policy, are by no means devoid of distributive impact - consider, for example, how low interest rates penalise savers to the benefit of borrowers, or tough competition policies shift economic activity between localities - the interplay between tax and spending policies is pivotal in electoral campaigns.